khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 ## Actions

-This section contains various actions that can be taken to collect information or update Sourcegraph in order to resolve an error or performance issue.
+This section contains various actions that can be taken to collect information or update Khulnasoft in order to resolve an error or performance issue.
 You should typically not read this section directly, but start with the [General scenarios](#general-scenarios) section to determine which actions are appropriate.